YUKON HOT SPRINGS (Ancient Waters)

 - Proximity to the Yukon Wildlife Preserve

-Broadway Architects created a "Working Master Plan" that outlined ordered development for future growth, that accomodates changing needs over time.
+Broadway Architects created a "Working Master Plan" that outlined ordered development for future growth, that accommodates changing needs over time.
 The resort new facilities are planned for several distinct zones of Takhini hot springs property.

 The village community core area has historically been the operational heart of the resort for the general public to take advantage of the many recreational opportunities within the area.
 The main focal points in the central village core area are the hot pools source, the existing guest services building and the Takhini run off pond.